Updated October 15, 2021

 For years, the Liability Medicare Set-Aside (LMSA) issue has been the source of much debate and frustration for liability claims payers.
 To date, there remain lingering questions on several fronts and the Centers for Medicare and Medicaid Services’ (CMS) attempts to clarify these issues that have been generally viewed as inadequate.
 As a result, liability claims payers have been left to navigate the uncertainties the best they can—while preparing for where CMS may be heading next.

-CMS is now expected to release its latest “future medicals” proposals in March 2021.
-Of note, CMS has previously slated release of these proposals for September 2019, October 2019, for February 2020, and most recently, for August 2020.
+CMS is now expected to release its latest “future medicals” proposals in October 2021.
+Of note, CMS has previously slated release of these proposals for September 2019, October 2019, February 2020, August 2020, and most recently, for March 2021.

 These proposals were initially scheduled for release in September 2019, then delayed to October 2019, and they are now slated for release in February 2020.